 Chris Choi (최민영)

-Researcher · Theoretical Cosmology · PTA · Alternates to GR
+Researcher · Theoretical Cosmology · PTA · Massive Gravity

-I am a 1st-year PhD student studying Physics at Carnegie Mellon University, which I started in the fall of 2023.
-I graduated from CMU with a Bachelors in Physics and a minor in Math in 2024.
+I am a 1st-year PhD student studying Physics at Carnegie Mellon University, specifically the field of Theoretical Cosmology.
+I graduated from CMU with a Bachelors of Science in Physics and a minor in Math in 2024.
 I am currently advised by Prof. Tina Kahniashvili.

 Background

-I am originally from South Korea, and grew up in New York City.
+I am originally from South Korea, and grew up mostly in Queens, NYC.
 My parents are from Jeollabuk-do, but I myself was born in Seoul.
+We moved to Los Angeles when I was about 7 months old, and then to NYC when I was around 5.
+Since 2020, I have been living in Pittsburgh, PA.

 General Interests

-I enjoy reading hard sci-fi novels and short stories, such as those by Greg Egan, Liu Cixin, Neal Stephenson, and Peter Watts.
-You can check out my Goodreads account.
-I also love listening to music, especially the genre of prog rock and prog metal.
-I really enjoy retro prog rock from Sweden, with bands such as Moon Safari, A.C.T., Kaipa, Karmakanic, The Flower Kings, and Brighteye Brison.
-I also enjoy consuming anime in my free time.
-I am also competitive speedcuber, with a focus on FTO (Face-Turning Octahedron).
+I enjoy reading hard sci-fi novels and short stories, such as those by Greg Egan, Liu Cixin, and Peter Watts.
+You can check out my Goodreads account, where I update my catalogue and occasionally post reviews about sci-fi novels.
+I also love listening to music, especially the genre of prog rock and prog metal (about a 70%-30% split respectively).
+Specifically, I really enjoy retro prog rock from Sweden, with bands such as Moon Safari, A.C.T., Kaipa, Karmakanic, The Flower Kings, and Brighteye Brison.
+I also enjoy consuming anime in my free time, you can check out my MAL account.
+I am also competitive speedcuber, with a focus on the Face-Turning Octahedron.
 I also enjoy drawing in my spare time.
 My portfolio can be found on my art instagram.
+I also enjoy recreationally climbing, doing calisthenics, and weightlifting.
+Another passion of mine is the study of linguistics.
+I am endlessly fascinated learning about the various language families across the globe and how they are all related (or not related, in the case of language isolates).

 Research Interests